YBL123/sei-group-project/README.md

 export default PlantMapThumbnail
 ```

-This is how the map thumbnail is inserted into the plant page.
+The PlantMapThumbnail is called on in the ShowPlant component.

 ```javascript
      <PlantMapThumbnail